Peru vs Chili: which country should you choose for your South American adventure?

 Getting around & transport

-In Peru, navigating the bus network can be a bit more of a puzzle, but it is incredibly cheap.
-Companies like Cruz del Sur, Oltursa, or Movil Tours offer very comfortable buses (with semi-cama and cama reclining seats) which are perfect for overnight trips between main cities.
-Domestic flights are also quite affordable (30-60 euros from Lima to Cusco).
-The only real downside is that mountain roads can be slow and winding, and getting off the beaten track to smaller towns can feel like a bit of an adventure.
+In Peru, the bus network takes a bit more effort to figure out, but it's incredibly budget-friendly.
+Companies like Cruz del Sur, Oltursa, or Movil Tours offer comfortable buses (semi-cama, cama) for overnight trips between major cities.
+Domestic flights are also quite affordable (30+ euros Lima-Cusco).
+The only real downside: mountain roads can be slow and winding, and getting to smaller towns can feel like a bit of an adventure.

-In Chili, the buses are also excellent (Tur Bus, Pullman Bus) with well-organized terminals in every city.
-Keep in mind that distances here are massive: going from Santiago to San Pedro de Atacama means a 22-hour bus ride, or you can opt for a 50-100 euro flight.
-From Santiago to Patagonia, a flight is pretty much essential (taking about 3-4 hours).
-Because of its long, narrow shape, traveling through Chili requires a bit more of a transit budget and some patience, but every single stop along the way is incredibly rewarding and easy to navigate.
+In Chili, buses are also top-notch (Tur Bus, Pullman Bus) with terminals in every city.
+Keep in mind that distances are massive: Santiago to San Pedro de Atacama is a 22-hour bus ride or a 50-100 euro flight.
+From Santiago to Patagonia, a flight is pretty much a must (3+ hours).
+Because of its long, narrow shape, Chili requires a bigger transport budget and more travel time, but every single stop is genuinely pleasant and easy to navigate.

 Suggested itineraries